Industrial lines around Comodoro Rivadavia

 The southern network

-The simplified map shown below covers about two kilometres from top to bottom.
+The simplified map shown below covers about four kilometres from top to bottom.
 1950s topographic maps discovered more recently show a far greater extent, stretching out north and west for up to five kms.
 See below for access to these maps.

 The more detailed topographic maps dating from the 1950s are available on an appendix page.
 Click here to visit that page.